WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 Additionally, your demon companion can use its reaction in place of yours to generate a soul shard.

 #### Demonic Fury
-*10th-level Study of Demonology feature*
+*10th-level Study of Demonology Warlock feature*

 <div style='margin-top:-4px'></div>